charl11e/sat-solver/README.md

 2) Pick an unassigned variable and recursively assign it true and false
 3) If one branch leads to SAT, return SAT (and maybe the assignment).
 Otherwise, return UNSAT

 My DPLL algorithm implements both of these rules.
-In the Java edition, the latest version of the solver is located in: TO BE EXPORTED, and the docs are located in: TO BE DONE
+In the Java edition, the latest version of the solver is located in: Java/SAT/SAT.jar, and the docs are located in: docs

 More details can be found about the boolean satisfiability problem here: https://en.wikipedia.org/wiki/Boolean_satisfiability_problem